Wright Commander

 The Wright Commander was a low-floor single-decker bus body built on the DAF/VDL SB200 chassis by Wrightbus between 2002 and 2007.

 History

 Visually and structurally, it is a larger version of the Wright Cadet.
 Along with the Cadet, it perpetuated the 'Classic' styling for several years after the Scania (Axcess-Floline) and Volvo (Renown) based equivalents had been phased out.
-Of the 315 produced, 288 were purchased by Arriva including 188 for its Netherlands subsidiary.
+Of the 315 produced, 288 were purchased by Arriva, the first 14 delivered to Arriva Midlands North for services in Telford.
+188 of these Arriva Commanders were exported to the Netherlands in left-hand drive configuration for use by the group's Netherlands subsidiary.

 The Commander was superseded by the Pulsar.